juraj-hrivnak/Pakku/docs/topics/pakku-export.md

 `--show-io-errors`
 : Show file IO error on exporting.
 (These can be ignored most of the time.)

-`--client-only`
+`--no-server`
-: Export client-only modpack.
+: Export modpack without server content.
 Modrinth: exclude server-overrides and SERVER mods; ServerPack: skip export.

 </snippet>